An umbrella term, 'health insurance' has many components that you can chop and change to suit your needs.

 If you don’t have private hospital cover and something goes wrong, you will need to access the public system or potentially pay thousands of dollars to access treatment in the private system.
 If you try to take out Hospital insurance again later, you will have to re-serve any waiting periods, which includes a 12-month waiting period for pre-existing conditions.

-If your income is more than $90,000 (or $180,000 per household), dropping Hospital insurance means you could be hit with the Medicare Levy Surcharge (MLS)—an extra tax the Government imposes on higher income earners who don’t have Hospital insurance.
+If your income is more than $93,000 (or $186,000 for couples or families), dropping Hospital insurance means you could be hit with the Medicare Levy Surcharge (MLS)—an extra tax the Government imposes on higher income earners who don’t have Hospital insurance.

 Extras insurance covers you for treatments outside of the hospital—things like dental, optical and chiro.